pink-gorilla/pink-gorilla.github.io/README.md

 ## Status (January 2020)
 You can probably imagine that ideas come up way faster than you can explore them.

-So far, we were primarily focused on cleaning up the house and build a solid foundation for the future.
+So far, we were primarily focused on cleaning up the house and building a solid foundation for the future.
 Basic building blocks to move fast and safe (Tests, CI/CD, Code Quality Tooling) are in place and we caught up with recent versions of the things we use:

 - Clojure/ClojureScript
 - Shadow CLJS